MaxTalberg/RV-detection-of-L98-59/README.md

    - Run the main script:
      ```bash
-     docker run -it --rm -v /Users/maxtalberg/projecty:/app/plots l9859-project
+     docker run -it --rm -v host_directory:/app/plots l9859-project
      ```
-        - Replace `host_directory` with the path to the directory where you want to save the plots, for example: `/path/to/plots` and all the images will be saved into a folder named `plots`, information acompanying will be in the terminal output.
+        - Replace `host_directory` with the path to the directory where you want to save the plots, for example: `/path/to/plots` and all the images will be saved into a folder named `plots`, acompanying information will be in the terminal output.

 ## License